Skip to the main content.

 CloudFS now offers AI-powered Threat Control, driven by advanced ML analytics, which eliminates this compromise.
 This represents an important shift to a proactive security model that is highly effective with no discernible impact on performance.

-The new CloudFS capabilities offer a unique approach, protected by patent-pending technology, for distributed threat detection and response that is designed from the ground up to deliver powerful protection without the usual performance tradeoffs or data privacy concerns.
+The new CloudFS capabilities offer a unique approach, protected by patent-pending technology, for distributed threat detection and response that is designed from the ground up to deliver cloud file system security without performance impact tradeoffs or data privacy concerns.

 The ML-powered engine behind CloudFS Threat Control is trained specifically on each customer’s own CloudFS environment, creating a unique behavioral fingerprint for every user.
 It learns what “normal” looks like for each individual, enabling it to instantly detect subtle but potentially problematic deviations.

 This behavioral analysis is a leap forward from traditional, signature-based detection, which is always one step behind adversaries.
-CloudFS can catch sophisticated attacks that don’t have a known signature by spotting unusual patterns such as:
+CloudFS can catch sophisticated attacks, including ransomware, that don’t have a known signature by spotting unusual patterns such as:

 This proactive detection dramatically reduces false positives, solving the problem of “alert fatigue” that plagues many IT teams.
 When a threat is detected, the automated response framework can instantly log incidents, notify administrators, and even disable compromised accounts.
 Response times are measured in seconds, not hours, eliminating the human delay that can cost millions in damages and recovery.